PatrikOlin/butler-burton/README.md

 sudo apt update && sudo apt install golang-go make
 ```

-After this step make sure on BL-VPN or on any of the offices
+After this step make sure you are on BL-VPN or in any of the offices

 ### Installation